If you could buy just ONE book, course or template to help with your writing biz, what would it be?

 When books are such low-cost items, I advise against weighing up the value of a course by thinking about how many books you’ll need to sell in order to pay for it.
 Instead, consider how valuable it would be to you to learn the new skill, and how much more difficult or costly or time-consuming it will be to learn on your own.

-In this post I have mentioned 15 courses, 1 ebook and 1 template.
-If you wanted to buy all of them, it would cost you an eye-watering $2,031.73.
+In this post I have mentioned 12 courses, 2 ebooks, 1 template and 1 printable.
+If you wanted to buy all of them, it would cost you an eye-watering $2,717.98.

 Fortunately, there is a way you can get your hands on ALL of the above resources, plus a whole lot more, for less than $100.

-Even if you don’t want everything listed here, if you just want one or two of the programs included in The Writer’s Toolkit, you’re likely to make a huge saving.
+Even if you don’t want everything listed here, if you only want one or two of the programs included in The Writer’s Toolkit, you’re likely to make a huge saving.

-So it should be fairly clear to see that yes, I believe The Writer's Toolkit 2021 is a totally worthwhile investment, even if you don't want or need everything included.
+So it should be fairly clear to see that yes, I believe The Writer's Toolkit 2022 from Ultimate Bundles is a totally worthwhile investment, even if you don't want or need everything included.
 This will be hands down one of the best investments you make in your author career this year.
 And quite possibly, it may be the only one you need to make.